 - 1) Questionnaires

 - 2) Saliva (spit) collection

 - 3) Testing of pain-relevant systems

-- 4) Brain scan
+- 4) Brain scan (fMRI) if you are happy to do this and the researchers agree that it is safe for you.

 We will describe what happens in each part of the study separately.
 We will ask you to complete the questionnaire at the start of the study.
-The testing of pain-relevant systems and the brain scan we will do twice, at different times of your menstrual cycle (once during your period and once around 10 days after a period).
+The testing of pain-relevant systems and the brain scan (if appropriate) we will do twice, at different times of your menstrual cycle (once during your period and once around 10 days after a period).